UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Establishing clear rules and using payment apps helps roommates split utility bills fairly and transparently.

-First, clearly define exactly whose name should be on the lease and the subsequent utility bills.
 The fairest approach is to assign one utility account per roommate.
 For instance, Roommate A takes the electricity, Roommate B manages the internet, and Roommate C handles the water.
 This strategy spreads the legal liability evenly and allows multiple people to build their own credit history simultaneously.
 Once accounts are established, mandate the use of bill-splitting apps to keep everything transparent.
 Ditch the complicated spreadsheets and utilize one of these top tracking tools:

 • Splitwise: This is the gold standard for shared housing.
 You simply enter the individual utility bills as they arrive, and the app mathematically calculates exactly who owes whom at the end of the month, sending automatic reminders to late payers.